XiaoouPan/adaHuber/README.md

 ## Recent update

+2022-02-28

+We are updating the package and will submit a new version to CRAN soon.

 The most efficient implementation of three functions `huberMean`, `huberCov`, `huberReg` in this package have been merged into another `R` library `FarmTest`, which has a [CRAN binary release](https://CRAN.R-project.org/package=FarmTest).
 To avoid the annoying compiling issues caused by this source package, and experience faster and more stable computation, we recommend installing `FarmTest`.

 ## Installation